Director, Competition Law & Economics Network

 Co-Director of Studies, Global Competition and Consumer Law

-Caron Beaton-Wells is a Professor specialising in competition law at the Melbourne Law School and Director of the University's Competition Law & Economics Network and Global Competition and Consumer Law Program.
+Caron Beaton-Wells is a Professor in competition law at the Melbourne Law School and Director of the University's Competition Law & Economics Network and co-Director of the Global Competition and Consumer Law Program.
 She is also a lay Member of the Australian Competition Tribunal.
 Her research and teaching in this field extends beyond the law to institutional, political and sociological dimensions of competition policy, and her recent research projects have focussed on competition and privacy in the context of digital platforms, competition and fairness in concentrated industries, challenges in cartel law and enforcement and the interface between competition and consumer law.
 A snapshot of her previous research projects can be found here.
 She is the host of the podcast show, Competition Lore, exploring the challenges of competition in a digital economy.

 Caron has been Associate Dean of the Law School’s undergraduate and masters programs and a member of the School’s executive management team.
 She is currently Program Director for the School’s first online masters program, in global competition and consumer law.
 This program harnesses the power of technology and draws on an international faculty associated with the Law School, to offer in-depth rigorous and highly innovative masters level courses in competition and consumer law to students from around the world.